-In particular, following agreement between the FSCS and HM Treasury on the terms of a refinancing in March 2012, there is an expected shortfall of £300 million for the scheme in 2014 and 2015, which will be passed on across all firms holding protected deposits, including the Group.
-In addition, there can be no assurance that there will be no further actions taken under the Banking Act that may lead to further claims against the FSCS, and concomitant increased FSCS levies payable by the Issuer.
+In particular, following agreement between the FSCS and HM Treasury on the terms of a refinancing in March 2012, there is an expected shortfall of £91 million for the scheme in 2016, which will be passed on across all firms holding protected deposits, including the Group.
+In addition, there can be no assurance that there will be no further actions taken under the UK Banking Act that may lead to further claims against the FSCS, and concomitant increased FSCS levies payable by the Issuer.
 Any such increases in the Issuer's costs and liabilities related to the levy may have a material adverse effect on its results of operations.
-Further costs and risks to the Group may also arise from discussions at national and EU levels around the future design of financial services compensation schemes, including increasing the scope and level of protection and moving to pre-funding of compensation schemes.
-The amount provided for in the Group's accounts to meet its obligations to the FSCS was £142 million as at 4 April 2014 (£133 million as at 4 April 2013).
-Included within this provision is £35 million which represents the Group's share of the £300 million expected shortfall described above and £12 million in respect of the Issuer's share of Dunfermline Building Society.
+Further costs and risks to the Issuer may also arise from discussions at national and EU levels around the future design of financial services compensation schemes, including increasing the scope and level of protection and moving to pre-funding of compensation schemes.
+The amount provided for in the Issuer's accounts to meet its obligations to the FSCS was £126 million as at 4 April 2015 (£142 million as at 4 April 2015, reflects the Group's expected liability in respect of the 2015/16 scheme year interest charge, expected to be levied during September 2016 and the 2015/16 scheme year capital estimated shortfall described above expected to be levied in September 2015.
+The Group estimates a further provision of between £75 million and £120 million in respect of the 2016/17 scheme year during the second half of the financial year ending 4 April 2016.